sostrowsk/dj-inmemorystorage/README.md

 Forked from https://github.com/waveaccounting/dj-inmemorystorage

-# With Mock for path
+# With a Mock for path

 Return a mock path or raise an appropriate exception